Breaking News Emails

 For starters, who in the cabinet needs to be at the particular event?
 Generally, a vice president would, although an exception was made for Vice President Dick Cheney in September 2001, when he was a co-designated survivor in order to keep him safe while Bush addressed Congress post-9/11.

 Perry said anointing someone could also come down to whether the president will be talking about a particular department in his speech, which would require the cabinet secretary to be in the audience so cameras can pan to him or her, or a cabinet member is conveniently out of D.C. at that time.

-Selecting a survivor this year was certainly tricky since a number of Trump's cabinet appointees are awaiting Senate confirmation.
-In addition, one of them, Transportation Secretary Elaine Chao, was out of the running because she wasn't born in America.
+Selecting a survivor last year was tricky since a number of Trump's cabinet appointees were still awaiting Senate confirmation.
+In addition, Transportation Secretary Elaine Chao was out of the running because she wasn't born in America.